Textile Process Operator

 Textile process operators:

-- work in factories that may be noisy.
+- work in factories in conditions that may be hazardous or noisy.

-There are no specific requirements for becoming a textile process operator, as you gain skills on the job.
+There are no specific requirements to become a textile process operator, as you gain skills on the job.

-Three years of secondary education is recommended.
-Useful subjects include clothing and textiles and other practical technology subjects.
+A minimum of three years of secondary education is recommended.
+Useful subjects include construction and mechanical technologies, maths and processing technologies.

 Textile process operators need to be: